-"AES Engineering Scholarship"Deadline:10/08/21($500.00 award)AES Engineering is pleased to be able to continue offering scholarships to motivated students to help in the furthering of their education.Our belief is that achieving a high grade point average should not be the only criteria for determining who deserves to be helped.
+Students at any education level, school, field of study, and GPA will be considered."AES Engineering Scholarship"Deadline:10/08/22($500.00 award)AES Engineering is pleased to be able to continue offering scholarships to motivated students to help in the furthering of their education.Our belief is that achieving a high grade point average should not be the only criteria for determining who deserves to be helped.
 For that reason we are offering a scholarship that will be awarded on the basis of character, as determined by an evaluation of the essays that are submitted.Scholarships are intended for our future leaders across a wide spectrum of fields of study.
 This award is available to high school seniors and all students attending a post secondary educational facility.You are not required to be taking Engineering courses to be eligible.

 How To Apply: